DeepMind PhD Studentship in AI or Machine Learning

 The PhD Studentship supports and encourages under-represented groups, namely female and Black researchers, to pursue postgraduate research in AI or Machine Learning.

-The PhD DeepMind Studentship will cover tuition fees and offer a London stipend of £17,609 per year (2022-2023 rate to be announced), together with an annual £2,000 travel and conference allowance and a one-off equipment grant of £1,500.
+The PhD DeepMind Studentship will cover tuition fees and offer a London weighted stipend of £21,634 per year together with an annual £2,200 travel and conference allowance and a one-off equipment grant of £1,700.

 - 3-year fully-funded PhD Studentship

 - Access to cutting-edge facilities and expertise in AI